Rotem2411/-US-elections/README.md

 Tasks

 1. Create a measure as accurate as you can for voter turnout percentage by state for the years 2010 and 2012.
 Explain the process performed to extract a measure for voter turnout.
-Machine Learning 2022

   • This may require the use of more than one table.
 In the USElectionResults19762020 folder, use the 1976-2020-house.csv file as a basis for turnout.

 2. Create at least 6 features to predict voter turnout, explain how you build these features in detail.
+3.
     • You may use historic data for turnout, up to 8 years back.
 So, to estimate turnout in 2010 you may use data up to 2002.

     • Tip – You may want to visualize the historic data by election cycle for relevant insights.

-3. Using the features you built, apply at least 3 machine learning algorithms to predict voter turnout percentage for at least 48 states. • Provide feature importance for each model. • Visually present your predictions in 2010 and 2012 for California, Florida, South Dakota, and Wyoming.
+3. Using the features you built, apply at least 3 machine learning algorithms to predict voter turnout percentage for at least 48 states.
+4.
+    • Provide feature importance for each model.

+    • Visually present your predictions in 2010 and 2012 for California, Florida, South Dakota, and Wyoming.

     • The implementation should include parameter tuning.

     • Report a suitable measure to evaluate the performance (on the 48 or more states) of each model and compare the results.

 4. Rank the states by how well your model predicted turnout.
 Specifically, write the 5 states that the turnout estimate was least successful.
+5.
     • Make modifications to your model and features so that at least 2 of the states that were in the bottom 5 will be ranked in the within the top 25 for prediction rate.

 Section D (Classification)